aysolis14/memory-game/README.md

 # memory-game
 ## Memory Game for FEND Project 2
-This is the classica game of memory.
+This is the classic game of memory.
 Users are required to find all the pairs in the game.

 ## How to Play the Game
 The goal of the game is to find all the matching cards.
 There is a total of 16 cards and 8 pairs.